 We’ve covered the saving money side.
 Now, it’s time to look at the other side, which is making more money.

 It’s wise to ask for a raise at your job and even talk to your employer about a promotion.
-Your boss may or may not give you a job or promotion, but it doesn’t hurt to ask.
+It never hurts to ask.
 You may be able to boost your income simply by asking for it.